Hellooitsme123/Hellooitsme123/AboutMe.md

 - 👋 Hi, I’m @Hellooitsme123
 - 👀 I’m interested in coding, specifically tools and games.
 - 🌱 I’m currently learning HTML, CSS, JavaScript, and Bootstrap.
 At least I think.
-- 💞️ I’m not looking to collaborate on anything right now. <!--- I'm looking to collaborate on ... --->
+- 💞️ I’m not looking to collaborate on anything right now.
 - 📫 How to reach me ...
 Wait what

 <!---